 Ingredients: ¾ cup baking soda, ¼ cup salt, ¼ cup water

 Wet all surfaces of your oven with a sponge or cloth.
-Mix all ingredients together so they form a paste and then spread throughout the interior while avoiding metal and vent openings.
+Mix all ingredients together so they form a paste and then spread throughout the interior while avoiding vent openings.
 Let the paste sit overnight, scrape off in the morning and remove all remnants with a wet sponge or cloth.

 Ingredients: vegetable oil, vinegar